 - Avoid street food.
 It’s very tempting to eat the unique and vibrant dishes you will see prepared by peddlers nearly everywhere you go in Mexico.
 Since it’s impossible to know how sanitary their cooking and preparation standards are, it’s best to avoid them altogether.

-- For the same reasons, you should always wash your hands before eating anything, even snacks, avoid buffets.
-They are not safe to eat from because people may grab food with unwashed hands or use forks to pick out their food, and many of the buffets we saw in Mexico, even at nicer resorts, did not have “sneeze guards,” meaning sick people could easily contaminate food.
+- You should always wash your hands before eating anything, even snacks, avoid buffets for the same reasons.
+They are not always safe to eat from because people may grab food with unwashed hands or use forks to pick out their food, and many of the buffets we saw in Mexico, even at nicer resorts, did not have “sneeze guards,” meaning sick people could easily contaminate food.
 Err on the side of caution and stick to reputable restaurants that serve food directly to patrons.

 - Speaking of hand washing, it will likely be unavoidable that when washing your hands, you will be forced to use tap water to do so.
 Always dry your hands thoroughly and follow up with an alcohol-based hand sanitizer afterward as well.
 Many bathrooms in Mexico may not have any soap and are likely to have faucets that require you to pull and hold a lever while using it, which is likely rarely cleaned, so I cannot stress the importance of following handwashing with an alcohol-based hand sanitizer enough to kill any bacteria that may linger.